nmrastogi/nmrastogi.github.io/experience.md

 ## Teaching Assistant, Kahlert School Computing
 **January 2024 - Present**
 <br> **Location: Salt Lake City, UT**
-<br> Assisted in teaching DS2500 "Data Wrangling" by conducting weekly office hours and grading assignments for a class of 120 students, supporting skill development in data collection, cleaning, and organization.
-Led as head teaching assistant in the second term, providing feedback to the instructor to improve course structure and enhance the overall learning experience.
+1. Assisted in teaching DS2500 "Data Wrangling" by conducting weekly office hours and grading assignments for a class of 120 students, supporting skill development in data collection, cleaning, and organization.
+2. Led as head teaching assistant in the second term, providing feedback to the instructor to improve course structure and enhance the overall learning experience.
+3. Served as head TA again for a third term, designing quizzes specifically to mitigate the impact of students using GPT, ensuring assessments accurately reflected their understanding.